google/vulkan_test_applications/README.md

 # Test Types
 ## Sample applications

-These are a set of sample applications that either use the API in a way that is interesting for tools, or use some functionality of the API that has not been exposed in other samples.
+These are a set of sample applications that either uses the API in a way that is interesting for tools or use some functionality of the API that has not been exposed to other samples.
 - [application_sandbox](application_sandbox/README.md)

 ## GAPID command tests